Maoz Haim: History

-The kibbutz was established in 1937 by immigrants from Poland and Germany and was named after Haim Shturman, a member of the Hagana, who was killed there in 1938.
+The kibbutz was established in 1937 by immigrants from Poland and Germany within the context of Tower and Stockade initiative.
+The kibbutz was named after Haim Shturman, a member of the Hagana, who was killed there in 1938.

 Maoz Haim was established on what was traditionally land belonging to the Palestinian village of Al-Ghazzawiyya.

 Landmarks

 Zakum nature reserve

 South of the kibbutz is a small (11 dunam) nature reserve of Balanites aegyptiaca trees, called the Hurshat Zakum (Maoz Haim) reserve, declared in 1968.
 Zakum is the Hebrew name of the tree.
 This is probably the northernmost occurrence of these trees in the world.